bevyengine/bevy/release-content/release-notes/opentype_font_features.md

 TextFont {
   font: opentype_font_handle,
   font_features: [
-    FontFeatures::STANDARD_LIGATURES,
+    FontFeatureTag::STANDARD_LIGATURES,
-    FontFeatures::STYLISTIC_ALTERNATES,
+    FontFeatureTag::STYLISTIC_ALTERNATES,
-    FontFeatures::SLASHED_ZERO
+    FontFeatureTag::SLASHED_ZERO
   ].into(),
   ..default()
 }
 ```

 Note that OpenType font features are only available for `.otf` fonts that support them, and different fonts may support different subsets of OpenType features.